No Time Change in Arizona or Hawaii!

 Arizona Stays On Mountain Standard Time (MST) All Year Long

 Time Change?
 What time change?
-As the rest of the country prepares to “gain” an hour of sleep at 2 am on Sunday November 5th, Arizona and Hawaii will have a normal day as always.
+As the rest of the country prepares to “gain” or “lose” an hour of sleep, Arizona and Hawaii will have a normal day as always.
 No clocks are moved backward during Fall or forward during Spring.
 Arizona stays on Mountain Standard Time (MST) all year long.

 Island Territories Also Do Not Observe DST